Trinidad and Tobago Film Festival: History

-In 2011, the ttff, in association with sponsor RBC Royal Bank, hosted the first Focus: Filmmakers' Immersion, an intensive three-day workshop for emerging Caribbean filmmakers.
+In 2011, the ttff/11, in association with sponsor RBC Royal Bank, hosted the first Focus: Filmmakers' Immersion, an intensive three-day workshop for emerging Caribbean filmmakers.
 The Festival opened with the Academy Award-nominated animated feature Chico & Rita, and recognised the 100th anniversary of the film industry in T&T with an exhibition, sponsored by bpTT.
 The Festival's first lifetime achievement award was also handed out, to musician, actor and activist Harry Belafonte, and for the first time screenings were held at the historic Little Carib Theatre.

-The 7th edition of the Festival to date took place in 2012.
-Over 120 films—features and shorts—were screened, with nearly one-third of those films coming from T&T. There was a spotlight on Canadian cinema, which included several films by Caribbean-Canadian directors.
+The 7th edition of the Festival to date took place in 2012 (ttff/12).
+More than 120 films—features and shorts—were screened, with nearly one-third of those films coming from T&T. There was a spotlight on Canadian cinema, which included several films by Caribbean-Canadian directors.
 The Festival's industry section included the launch of a Caribbean Film Fund by Tribeca Film Institute and WorldView (an initiative of the Commonwealth Broadcasting Association), and a presentation by the African, Caribbean and Pacific group of countries (ACP) on their film fund.

-2012 also saw the expansion of the jury awards, which now consists of awards for local and Caribbean and diaspora films, plus films about the region by international filmmakers.
+ttff/12 also saw the expansion of the jury awards, which now consists of awards for local and Caribbean and diaspora films, plus films about the region by international filmmakers.
 The opening night film was the documentary Marley; its director, Kevin Macdonald, was in attendance.

 In December the ttff screened a showcase of films at the Havana Film Festival, the largest and longest-running festival in the Caribbean.
 The ttff has also entered into partnership agreements with other festivals in the region: FEMI in Guadeloupe, the Curaçao International Film Festival, and the Dominican Republic Global Film Festival.
 The ttff also has a partnership with StudioFilmClub, a weekly Port of Spain cine-club, run by the artist Peter Doig.

 The 2013 edition of the Festival ran from 17 September to 1 October.
 The opening film was Half of a Yellow Sun, a Nigerian-British co-production starring Thandie Newton and Chiwetel Ejiofor, and which had its world premiere at the Toronto International Film Festival, several weeks prior to the ttff/13.
 More than 140 films were screened at the ttff/13, with the jury prize for Best Narrative Feature going to Melaza, written and directed by Carlos Lechuga of Cuba.